-Founded by filmmakers Allen Mondell and Cynthia Salzman Mondell in 1978, Media Projects produces and distributes films that explore social issues, personalize history and celebrate diversity.
+Founded by filmmakers Allen Mondell and Cynthia Salzman Mondell in 1978, Media Projects produces and distributes films that personalize some of the most searing social issues of our time.
+We also create films that celebrate events and people who indelibly touch our lives.

 Featured Projects